Afshan-Farooq-dev/SupplyChain-DApp/README.md

-Sure!
-Here's a **cleaned-up and beginner-friendly version** of your README file:

----

 # Supply Chain Transparency and Audit Trail DApp

 This project is a simple **decentralized application (DApp)** made to track products in a **supply chain**.
 It shows the product’s **current status, location, and full history**.
 The system uses **blockchain** on the **Ethereum Sepolia Testnet** to keep everything **secure and transparent**.